jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) on the left-hand side of the ballot paper beside the name of that party on the party vote part of the ballot paper; and (b) on the right-hand side of the ballot paper beside the name of any constituency candidate of that party (if any) on the electorate vote part of the ballot paper.
 (8) Every logo submitted under this section—
-  (a) must be submitted to the Electoral Commission not later than noon on the date specified in the writ for the election of constituency candidates as the latest date for the nomination of constituency candidates; and
-  (b) may be submitted by hand, post, or electronically.
+  (a) must be submitted to the head office of the Electoral Commission no later than noon on nomination day; and (b) may be submitted by hand, post, or electronically.

 ### 127A Deposit by party secretary
-(1) If a secretary of a political party submits a list under section 127, he or she must pay to the Electoral Commission, no later than noon on the day before nomination day, a deposit of $1,000 (inclusive of goods and services tax).
+(1) If a secretary of a political party submits a list under section 127, he or she must pay to the Electoral Commission, no later than noon on nomination day, a deposit of $1,000 (inclusive of goods and services tax).
 (2) The deposit must be paid by direct credit to a bank account nominated by the Electoral Commission.
 (3) The deposit is forfeit and must be paid into a Crown Bank Account if the party neither— (a) receives in total at least 0.5% of the total number of all party votes received by all the parties listed on the part of the ballot paper that relates to the party vote; nor
   (b) wins a constituency seat.
 (4) In every other case the deposit must be returned to the secretary of the party on whose behalf the deposit is paid, but only after the Electoral Commission has received—
-  (a) a duly completed return under section 206I in respect of that party; and (b) the auditor’s report obtained under section 206L that relates to that return.
+  (a) a duly completed return under section 206I in respect of that party; and (b) an auditor’s report obtained under section 206L relating to the return, if that section applies.
 (5) For the purposes of subsection (3)﻿(b), a party wins a constituency seat if— (a) a constituency candidate for that party has his or her name endorsed on the writ under section 185 as a person declared to be elected as a member of Parliament; or
   (b) a constituency candidate for a component party of that party (being a component party that is not listed on the part of the ballot paper that relates to the party vote but is, in accordance with the details held by the Electoral Commission under any of the provisions of sections 127(3A) and 128A, a component party of that party) has his or her name endorsed on a writ under section 185 as a person declared to be elected as a member of Parliament.